CORaisch/Cpp-Notes/README.md

 	- that’s why move semantics must always ensure to leave the original object in a valid but undefined state
 		- assign `nullptr` to pointers of the object from which was moved
+- when it comes to automatic type deduction `&&` does not refer to rvalue-references:
+	- `T&&` where `T` is a function-template type refers to a <u>forwarding reference</u>.
+At [template argument deduction](https://en.cppreference.com/w/cpp/language/template_argument_deduction) these special template-parameters will always preserve their value-category. `T&&` can therefore be deduced to rvalue-reference (when called by rvalue or rvalue-reference) and to lvalue-reference (when called by lvalue or lvalue-reference).
+These references are mainly used for [perfect forwarding](#perfect-forwarding).
+	- same goes for`auto&&` since it is also a deduced type.
+However the main application for `auto&&` might be in combination with range-based for loops: In `for(auto&& x : vec) {..}`, the iterator from `vec` can now additionally return rvalues or rvalue-references (which wouldn't bind to non-const `auto&`).
+	- see [this](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) for more information

 ## Smart Pointers (>=C++11)
 ### std::unique_ptr